romanRegmi/Apex-Learning/Asynchronous Apex/Queueable/README.md

 Here's how you can attach a finalizer with the Queueable jobs
 - Define a class that implements the System.Finalizer interface.
 - Attach a finalizer within a Queueable job’s execute method.
 To attach the finalizer, invoke the System.attachFinalizer method, using as argument the instantiated class that implements the System.Finalizer interface.

+We cannot re-enqueue a job more than 5 times